barryosull/barryosull.com/contents/articles/2019-05-15-folder-structure.md

 /vendor
 ```

-First of, you'll notice that our `app` code is now called `contexts`.
+First of, you'll notice that our "app" code is now called "contexts".
 By naming it contexts we make it very clear that the code inside is solving a particular problem for a specific sub domain (here's some detail on the concept of [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html)).
-As the application grows we'll add more contexts. `app` was far too generic a name, whereas `contexts` gives context straight away (I'm so sorry for that pun).
+As the application grows we'll add more contexts. "app" was far too generic a name, whereas "contexts" gives context straight away (I'm so sorry for that pun).

 Second you'll notice that the framework code is now contained is its own folder structure, independent of the contexts.
 This makes it very clear that the framework is a detail, rather than the controller of the system.
 It is a component that our contexts use, rather than a system exerting design control on our contexts.